Migrating from v2 to v3

 Authorization: Bearer your_api_key_here

 Update every request to use the new header format.
-Your API key value does not change.
+You will need to generate a new API key.
 For full details on key management and IP allowlisting, see Authentication and security.

 Base URL

-Replace the v2.6 base URL across your entire integration.
+Replace your v2 base URL across your entire integration.

 EnvironmentURL